Jake-Shadle/xwin/README.md

 ### `xwin unpack`

-Decompresses all of the downloaded package contents to disk.
+Decompresses all of the downloaded package contents to disk. `download` is run automatically.

 ### `xwin splat`